Search

 What is Liberal Arts?

 A Liberal Arts education puts critical thinking and innovative problem solving at the heart of learning.
-It is based on a long tradition of thinking across different disciplines to solve the most pressing challenges of the day and of the human experience.
-It aims to form critical global citizens who will be future leaders and independent thinkers in their own field.
-By teaching you how to learn rather than what to learn, a Liberal Arts education will expose you to a broad range of knowledge, allowing you to specialise in an issue or problem that matters most to you.
+It is based on a rich, two-thousand-year-old tradition of thinking across different disciplines to solve the most pressing challenges of the day and of the human experience.
+It aims to form critical global citizens who will be future leaders and independent thinkers in their own chosen field.
+By teaching you how to learn rather than what to learn, a Liberal Arts education will expose you to a broad range of knowledge and disciplines, allowing you to specialise in the issue or problem that matters most to you.
 Find out more about our approach to liberal education at Warwick.Link opens in a new window

 Study abroad

-As part of your Liberal Arts degree, you have the unique opportunity to study abroad for one year at one of our Liberal Arts partners.
-Although studying abroad is not compulsory, we encourage you to consider this opportunity and will help guide you in your choices.
+As part of your Liberal Arts degree, you will have the unique opportunity to study abroad for one year at one of our Liberal Arts partners.
 We have exclusive partnerships with specialist Liberal Arts programmes in both Europe and Canada:

 • Concordia University (Montréal, Canada)